The First Meeting

-The boys always knew I was there for them, knew I loved them, knew I was firm but fair in telling them off, and that they could talk to me about anything.
+The boys always knew I was there for them, knew I loved them.
+They knew I was firm but fair in telling them off, and that they could talk to me about anything.
 Sometimes, they would say please don’t tell Dad, obviously I would without them knowing.

 After a few years, I finally fell pregnant with our Daughter, then I worried, would they hate her thinking they wouldn’t be wanted anymore, would they think she had replaced them, of course, this was not the case and they loved her and she loved her big brothers.